gvwilson/sensibleadventures/bookster/bookster.md

 Erileine hesitated, glancing at the bookster.
 Razi nodded.
 Erileine cleared her throat.
 "Go with the bookster to…  to Hepje Het.
-Take the passages–"
+Take the–I don't know the next word."

 "The tunnels," the lieutenant corrected.

-"The tunnels, but not the–I don't know the last word."
+"The tunnels, but not the–I don't know the last word either."

 "The deep tunnels," Razi supplied.
 "Or 'major'.
 It's the same word.
 It could even be 'the fundamental tunnels', although–" He cut himself